 Although most of the ICGC datasets are stored both in AWS S3 and Collaboratory, some research projects only allowed their collected data to be stored in non-commercial public cloud environments, so Collaboratory was a perfect place to store them.

 Because Collaboratory was custom-built for cancer research, its physical nodes have generous amounts of local storage potentially offering better performing disk access as well as better CPU/memory ratios.
-The proximity to the object storage storing the large datasets means also fast downloads and increased workflow runtimes.
+The proximity to the object storage storing the large datasets means also fast downloads and decreased workflow runtimes.

 As of November 2017